tuftsdatalab/tuftsWorkshops/docs/2024_workshops/2024_bioinformatics101/Intro2HPC/03_Getting_Work_Done_on_Tufts_HPC_Cluster_with_SLURM.md

 ```

-Then follow the onscreen instructions to get desired information.
+Then follow the on-screen instructions to get desired information.